Huhngoku/ADVOCATE/README.md

 be found in the `go-patch` directory.
 Running a program with this modified go runtime will create a trace of the program including

-- spawning of new routines
+- spawning of new routineshappens before relations of
-- atomic operations
-- mutex operations
-- channel operations
-- select operations
 - wait group operations
 - once operations